kevboh/longform/README.md

 >
 > You don’t have to use this menu item and modal to create Longform projects.
 As you will see shortly, Longform projects are one or more notes organized around some YAML frontmatter.
 You can always create a note yourself somewhere in your vault and use the `Insert Multi-Scene Frontmatter` and `Insert Single-Scene Frontmatter` commands to populate the note—Longform will recognize it automatically.
 Although not recommended, you can also author the YAML frontmatter manually, too.

 4. Click `Create`.
 Longform has created the promised file.
-If we switch to the [Longform pane](./docs/THE_LONGFORM_PANE.md) in the sidebar, the project is already selected.
+If we switch to the [Longform pane](./docs/THE_LONGFORM_PANE.md) in the sidebar the project is already selected.
 You should see three tabs: Scenes, Project, and Compile, and Scenes should be selected.

 ![The newly-created project in the Longform pane](./docs/res/walkthrough-multi-fresh-pane.png)